 Side effects reported on Yellow Card are evaluated, together with additional sources of information such as clinical trial data, medical literature or data from international medicines regulators, to identify previously unknown safety issues.
 These reports are assessed by a team of medicine safety experts made up of doctors, pharmacists and scientists who study the benefits and risks of medicines.
 If a new side effect is identified, the safety profile of the medicine in question is carefully looked at, as well as the side effects of other medicines used to treat the same condition.
 The MHRA takes action, whenever necessary, to ensure that medicines are used in a way that minimises risk, while maximising patient benefit.

-See our animation, developed as part of an EU wide social media campaign from the Strengthening Collaborations to Operate Pharmacovigilance in Europe (SCOPE) Joint Action project, which can be viewed directly on MHRA's YouTube channel.
-Feel free to share and like the animation on social media: https://youtu.be/3et5LdYLc8M
+See our animation below, developed as part of an EU wide social media campaign from the Strengthening Collaborations to Operate Pharmacovigilance in Europe (SCOPE) Joint Action project.
+It can also be viewed on MHRA's YouTube channel here: https://youtu.be/3et5LdYLc8M.

 More information about the reporting of suspected side effects or adverse drug reactions are available on the MHRA website: